 Nothing has changed.
-Just like a year ago or five years ago, they do the same as their fathers, and in some cases grandfathers.
+Like a year ago or five years ago, they do the same as their fathers, and in some cases, grandfathers.
 They choose confused foreigners and charge them many times the normal price.
-They refuse Czechs, unless they are drunk.
+They refuse Czechs unless they are drunk.
 The Magistrate and the Prague City Police deploy special teams against them, conducting inspections and using agents – some 30 people in total.
 Yet the cheaters are still there.

-Internet television reporter from stream.cz, Janek Rubeš, ventured boldly to fight them.
-In his documentary film Prague vs Money he documented so much incredible audacity among this group of taxi drivers that it has several sequels already.
+An Internet television reporter from stream.cz, Janek Rubeš, ventured boldly to fight them.
+In his documentary film Prague vs Money, he documented so much incredible audacity among these taxi drivers that it has several sequels already.

 Inspections by the Magistrate and the City Police

 A special taxi team of the Prague Magistrate also conducts inspections.
 What are their results?
 “In 2014, we carried out a total of 1346 inspections, during which we found 59 cases of overpricing.
 The largest overcharge was roughly equal to four times the proper price,” the spokesperson of the Prague Magistrate Petra Hrubá told the Pravo Daily.
 There are six inspectors.